-Richmont conducts and sponsors workshops on counseling, designed to bring together mental health professionals and others in the helping fields to participate in clinical training and spiritual renewal.
+Richmont conducts and sponsors in-person and virtual professional development workshops throughout the year, designed to bring together mental health professionals and others in the helping fields to participate in clinical training and spiritual renewal.
 These workshops offer a period of instruction, support, building professional relationships, and renewal for people in the helping ministry.
 The workshops will seek to offer continuing education (CE) credits applicable to the various professions represented.
-Richmont does not guarantee any course as meeting requirements for CE.
-Students seeking approval for Richmont courses must obtain it from the organization or governing body for which CE is required (i.e., state board or professional organization).
-Richmont also sponsors and offers its facilities to a broad range of adult education programs in Bible, Christian living, and Christian mental health to the surrounding community.